ahunigel/spring-toolkit/README.md

 - `YamlPropertySourceFactory`
     - Spring `@PropertySource` does not support yaml by default, this factory help load yaml
 - `ReversibleConverter<A, B>`
+    - reverse converter with `.reverse()` method
+    - functional converter, used for java `stream` mapping
+    - instance of spring converter
+- JUnit 4 `@IfProfileValue` profile source enhancement
+    - `@ProfileValueSourceConfiguration(EnvironmentProfileValueSource.class)`, use environment as profile value source
+    - `@ProfileValueSourceConfiguration(MergedSystemEnvAndPropertyProfileValueSource.class)`, use environment and system properties as profile value source

 ## How to use